 "Affordable Housing" means affordable for-sale housing or affordable rental housing.
 Affordable for-sale housing is housing affordable to very low, low, and moderate income households as defined herein.
 Affordable for-sale housing payments are thirty percent (30%) of gross monthly Household target income as defined in Title 25, Sections 6920 and 6924 of the California Code of Regulations, including maintenance, homeowners association dues, utilities, insurance and property taxes.
-Affordable rental housing is housing affordable, based upon monthly rent, to very low, low, and moderate income households.
-Affordable rental housing payments are no more than thirty percent (30%) of gross monthly household income, including utilities.
-Affordable rent shall be based on presumed occupancy levels of one person in a studio unit, two persons in a one bedroom unit, three persons in a two bedroom unit, and one additional person for each additional bedroom thereafter.
+Affordable rental housing is housing affordable to very low, low, and moderate income households.